- This event has passed.

 Opening “Photo exhibition “Born in Limbo” by John Hulme

 September 8 @ 5:00 pm - 6:30 pm

-Thailand is home to an estimated 3 million migrants of which about 400,000 are thought to be children.
+Thailand is home to an estimated 3 million migrants of whom about 400,000 are thought to be children.
 As migration flows increase and so does the length of their stay, the number of migrant children born in Thailand also augments.
 According to the International Organization for Migration (IOM) over 1,300 births have been registered since the opening of a legal clinic at Mae Sot Hospital in April 2016 to provide birth registration, needs assessment and case planning for non-Thai children.
-Most of these children have parents from Myanmar, but neither the Thai state nor Myanmar grants them citizenship so they are legally in a limbo in between countries.
+Most of these children have parents from Myanmar, but neither Myanmar nor the Thai State grants them citizenship so they are legally in a limbo in between countries.
 In turn, statelessness restricts their access to education, health and social protection, exposes them to exploitation and limits their opportunities.

 - Surapong Kongchantuk, legal and human expert and Member of Thai PBS Board of Governors

 A photo exhibition with the same theme will be held on 4-9 September from 11AM to 7PM and officially opened on 8 September at 6PM to illustrate the realities of birth and childhood in Thailand among migrants from Myanmar.
 The photographs have been taken this month by documentary photographer John Hulme in Mae Sot and Chumphon, both areas with high concentration of migrants.
-Few of his previous photographs in the same areas will also be exposed to show that contrary to general opinion for many migration is not a temporary solution.
+Few of his previous photographs on the same issue in the localities will also be exposed to show that contrary to general opinion for many migration is not a temporary solution.

 About the Photographer